Connecting with Asana

 How to connect

-Everhour will sync all public and private projects you have access to across all workspaces in your account.
-Sync happens periodically and automatically, so all new projects that you create in Asana will be automatically added to your Everhour account with some delay.
+Everhour syncs with all projects to which you have access.
+Sync happens periodically and automatically, so all new projects in Asana will be automatically added to your Everhour account with some delay.
 Everhour also changes the names of tasks or projects, if they were renamed in Asana.

 Everhour does not connect to your workspace called Personal Projects that we treat as a place to keep individual tasks nobody should see.